 Local resources: If you live in an area where sugar maple trees grow, your local nature center is likely to have hands-on learning experiences about the maple syrup collection and production process.

 In West Michigan, the local nature centers listed below offer great educational programs for kids and families.
-Please be mindful of any safety precautions in place at this time.

 What kids learn: Children learn how trees come in all different shapes, sizes and colors just like people and how yummy foods like maple syrup are grown in nature.

 One of the best parts of making temporary nature art is that you won’t have piles of paper artwork when you are done!
 The idea behind temporary art (also known an ephemeral art) is that you use items found in nature to design a piece of artwork whether it is a pattern, sculpture or picture, that is not meant to last.

 Watch this video for inspiration and then try it out on your own: